Personal Loans » Compare Loans » Peerform vs Payoff vs Prosper: Which Personal Loan Is Better?

 FAQ

-Prosper does provide low-interest personal loans, but there is one caveat that may influence whether it is a good option for debt consolidation.
-Loan terms on Prosper are only up to five years.
-As a result, if you require a longer-term loan to pay off your debt, this may not be the best option for you.
+Prosper offers low-interest personal loans, but there’s a catch to consider if you're thinking about using it for debt consolidation.
+Loan terms with Prosper are limited to five years, so if you need a longer repayment period to manage your debt, this might not be the best fit for you.

 Prosper does provide loans to people with less-than-perfect credit.
 The website has a rate estimate tool that allows you to enter a 580 credit score, which confirms that you can get a loan with this score.
 You should be aware, however, that you will not be able to obtain the best rates.